-Ms. Kast's experience in water issues spans 25-27 years starting with the San Gabriel Basin Water Quality Authority representing the Upper San Gabriel IRWM sub-region and currently serve has served as the Executive Officer of the Los Angeles Gateway Region Integrated Regional Water Management Authority representing the Lower Los Angeles and Lower San Gabriel IRWM region since 2011.
-Ms. -SheKast is also workedthe GLAC DAC Committee Chair..
-Ms. Kast will participate in decisions related to the DACIP through continued representation in the Task Force and in workshops and meetings with recipients of Prop 84 Implementation Grant Funds and most recently joined the team at WaterTALENT which offers short-term, certified water treatment and distribution operators DAC community representatives, city and public agency officials as well as wastewater operators throughout the nation.-needed to answer IRWM-related questions, listen to comments, assist/support the consultants and NGOs with communications and introductions.
+Ms. Kast's experience in water issues spans 27 years starting with the San Gabriel Basin Water Quality Authority representing the Upper San Gabriel IRWM sub-region and has served as the Executive Officer of the Los Angeles Gateway Region Integrated Regional Water Management Authority representing the Lower Los Angeles and Lower San Gabriel IRWM region since 2011.
+Ms. Kast is also the GLAC DAC Committee Chair.
+Ms. Kast will participate in decisions related to the DACIP through continued representation in the Task Force and in workshops and meetings with DAC community representatives, city and public agency officials as needed to answer IRWM-related questions, listen to comments, assist/support the consultants and NGOs with communications and introductions.